 S.K.I.L.L.S.
 Basketball was named as an acronym for the words Spirit.
 Knowledge.
 Intensity.
 Love.
 Leadership.
 Sacrifice.
 The acronym helps to show the qualities that great basketball players need to possess in order to be successful on and off the court.

 S.K.I.L.L.S.
 Basketball Camps have been at St. Peter-Hemlock, Hemlock High School, Immanuel-Frankentrost, and St. Lorenz-Frankenmuth for over twenty years.
 We thank these schools for the continued support of our camps.
 In 2010, a camp was added at Peace-Saginaw and in 2014, another camp was started at Lutheran High North.
 S.K.I.L.L.S. went across the state line for the first time in 2016 with the addition of a camp at St. Paul-Napoleon, Ohio.
-Our newest camp began in 2017 at St. Michael's in Richville, MI.
+We started another camp in 2017 at St. Michael's in Richville, MI.
 S.K.I.L.L.S.
 Basketball Camps have also been held at St. Luke-Clinton Township, Holy Cross-Saginaw, Birch Run High School, and Mayville High School.
+In 2018, due to construction at Lutheran High North, S.K.I.L.L.S. returned to host a camp at St. Luke-Clinton Township.
+In 2019, S.K.I.L.L.S. added Holy Cross-Saginaw, and due to continued construction at LHN, we added Immanuel-Macomb.

 What does S.K.I.L.L.S.
 Stand for?